mooeypoo/ChatMonitor/README.md

 - 'ban %player% Automatic ban: Use of forbidden word (%word%).'
 ```

-**Thanks group config** `words_thanks.yml`
+**faq_rules group config** `words_faq_rules.yml`

 ```
-message: Aww, thank you for being so friendly, %player%!
+message: "[INFO] You can see the rules of this server at http://example.com"
 preventsend: false
+broadcast: true
 words:
-- love to help
-- you're welcome
-- can help you
-- can help u
+- "!rules"
-runcommands:
-  - give %player% minecraft:gold_ingot 4
 ```

-Note that the `minor` and `major` groups will not allow the message to be sent (they both have `preventsend: true`) while the `thanks` group allows for the message to be sent, but also sends the user a message and gives the player an award.
+Note that the `minor` and `major` groups will not allow the message to be sent (they both have `preventsend: true`) while the `faq_rules` group not only allows for the message to be sent, but also sends the the preset message to the entire chat in a broadcast.

+Also, please note that the trigger word "!rules" must be surrounded with quotations marks because it starts with an exclamation point, similar to the message, which includes square brackets.
+Please see YAML specifications for more of these requirements.

 ### Behavior for the example